bwengals/etc/lesson04.md

 Also, think about sales at a restaurant.
 If there are a lot of customers during the lunch rush, from 12 noon to 1pm.
 Are there likely to be a lot of customers in the next hour?
 From 1 to 2pm?
 The 12 to 1pm customer count is *at least* likely to be more similar to the 1 to 2pm count, than it is to the 3 to 4pm count.

+## Section Recap
+* Multivariate normals are an important case of randomness
+* MVNs generate random vectors of size N
+* MVNs are defined by mu and sigma, but also covariance matrix
+* Covariance terms range from
+  * 0 meaning there is no relation between a pair of dimensions to 1 meaning two dimensions are totally fixed together
+* In real life many things are correlated
+  * Sibling heights due genetics
+  * The number of customers in two adjacent time slots in restaurants

 # Sec 30: A different way to visualize multivariate normals: Seeing in N Dimensions

 We can't really plot multivariate normal distributions that have more than three dimensions.
 Even then, it's really not easy to see what's going on, it just looks like a formless blob of dots.
 Let's try a new plot.
 Instead of each dimension getting it's own axis, let's plot each dimension down the axis, as if they were sequential points in time.
 Here's what I mean, in three dimensions: